svandenhoven/SK_Mandate/README.md

-# PurchaseAPI and PurchaseAgent2 Application Setup
+# PurchaseAPI and PurchaseAgent Application Setup

 ## Purchase Agent with Mandate